jhauberg/cards.py/README.md

 Though these tools provide you with a wide range of options and possibilities, you first have to get past the (steep) learning curve before you can *really* use them proficiently.

 The hope and intent of this tool is to provide a way to get a prototype built quickly and with as little hassle and setup as possible, while still providing options for customizing your cards as much- or as little, as you want to.

+It's also just a fun project to work on; so there's that.

 # Contributing